nickjj/dotfiles/README.md

 - `./install --changelog`
   - Show all remote commits
   - Present a quick list of all commits to see what has changed
+- `./install --local-files`
+  - Show all local git ignored files such as configs, history and scripts
+  - Useful to see everything not committed and for optionally backing up those files
+    - Example: `./install --local-files | xargs zip dotfiles-personal.zip`

 *There's also a `LOCAL=1` environment variable you can set when bootstrapping or running the other install commands.
 This is handy for doing local tests